Key Quote

 RAD — STAGNATE

-At this point, Beatrice's rejection of love represents a stagnation (lack of development) in her emotional vulnerability.
-Her acerbic (sharp, biting) wit functions as a defence mechanism, shielding her from the risk of romantic attachment and the potential subjugation (being controlled) that marriage entailed for Elizabethan women.
+At this point, Beatrice's rejection of love represents a stagnationstagnation — A lack of growth or development in her emotional vulnerability.
+Her acerbicacerbic — sharp, biting wit functions as a defence mechanismdefence mechanism — An unconscious strategy to protect oneself from emotional pain, shielding her from the risk of romantic attachment and the potential subjugationsubjugation — being controlled that marriage entailed for Elizabethan women.

 Key Words